dvderm/dbtlearn/README.md

 commando "dbt compile": checken of al je referenties e.d. correct zijn.

 snapshots: kunnen gebruikt worden om historie bij te houden scd2 style.
 Twee typen snapshot strategies beschikbaar:
-    - timestamp: a unique que and an updated_at field is defined on the source model.
+    - timestamp: a unique key and an updated_at field is defined on the source model.
 These columns are used for determining changes.
     - check: any change in a set of columns (or all columns) will be picked up as an update. commando "dbt snapshot": maakt snapshots